neilg63/spreadsheet_to_json/README.md

 ## Examples

-The main implementation is my unpublished [Spreadsheet to JSON CLI](https://github.com/neilg63/spreadsheet_to_json_cli) crate,
+The main implementation is my [Spreadsheet to JSON CLI](https://github.com/neilg63/spreadsheet_to_json_cli) crate (`spread-cli`), which builds a text DSL for the common `KeySegment` shapes above on top of this crate's `--keys`-style column overrides.

 ### Simple immediate jSON conversion